Double Dare (franchise): Obstacle course

+According to host Marc Summers, two children were injured on the obstacle course.
+The first was a boy who had brittle bone disease, which his parents lied about on the application form, resulting in an injury during taping where a bone went through his arm.
+The second was a boy who slipped on the ladder within the "Sewer Chute" and fell backwards, with Summers initially believing he had snapped his neck and died.
+The boy's father, an attorney, asked for a television prize as a settlement, to which the Double Dare crew agreed.

 Broadcast and production history

 1986–1989

 In the mid-1980s, Nickelodeon was approached by production and consulting groups with the idea of doing a game show for children, a first for the network.
 Nickelodeon conducted focus groups and concluded that children enjoyed watching game shows with adults, but they did not have a game show targeted at their demographic.
 Dee LaDuke, Robert Mittenthal, Michael Klinghoffer, and Geoffrey Darby worked to develop a new format, basing it on a combination of trivia, truth or dare, and the board game Mouse Trap.
 The pilot presentation was recorded in May 1986, hosted by Darby.
-Double Dare was green-lighted, and Nickelodeon announced its premiere on June 5, 1986.
+Double Dare was greenlighted, and Nickelodeon announced its premiere on June 5, 1986.

 Initial candidates to host the program included Soupy Sales, host of children's variety shows in the 1950s and 1960s, and comedian Dana Carvey.
 After Nickelodeon determined Sales to be too old for the role, and Carvey was offered a chance to audition for Saturday Night Live, the search for a host continued.
 Producers viewed over 1,000 applicants from New York or Los Angeles.
 First attending a tryout in lieu of a friend, and later passing multiple auditions, television warm-up comedian Marc Summers was one of two finalists advancing to a final audition.
 Each hosted a mock game for Nickelodeon to make an ultimate decision on who would host Double Dare.
 The producers felt the way Summers ended the game by leading into a commercial break was more professional and he was hired for the position in the first week of September 1986.
 Because focus groups showed that the audience thought he was more than 10 years younger than he actually was, Summers, then 34 years old, was obligated by Nickelodeon for years to not mention his age publicly.

 In need of an announcer, Double Dare producers were made aware of Philadelphia-area radio host John Harvey, known on-air as Harvey, whose Harvey in the Morning program on WIOQ had been canceled months earlier.
 He accepted the offer to be announcer of the program.
 Stage assistants also appeared on-camera on Double Dare, initially only assisting in setting up physical challenges and obstacles, but expanding the role as the series continued to sometimes interacting with Summers, demonstrating challenges, and modeling prizes.
 Robin Marrella and Dave Shikiar were the two permanent stage assistants when the program began.